Disability and LGBTQ people: Feminist, Queer, Crip (2013)

 Many consider Kafer's "engagement with the intersections of gender and cripping time [has never been] stronger than in the instances where she makes explicit the mainstream responses to gendered disability narratives".
 Others critique the exclusive focus on Westernized ideals of disability, pushing for a more global reach to encompass disability studies inclusively.

+Other Scholars

+Other notable scholars include Sami Schalk who writes about disability studies at the intersection of queerness and Blackness, Jina Kim who connects sexuality and disability to neoliberal structures of care, and Karen Nakamura, a UC Berkeley anthropologist who writes about disability, sexuality, and social movements in Japan.
+These scholars have expanded foundational scholarship to further expand the discipline.
+GLQ Volume 9, Issue 1: Cripping the (Queer) Nation.
+Following November 11, 2001, media coverage about inaccessibility to handicap emergency exits for disabled workers trapped in the Twin Towers; Robert McRuer and Abby Wilkerson introduce a form of radical thinking that deconstructs dominant norms to create space for "desiring disability".

 History

 Until 1990, the World Health Organization classified homosexuality as a mental disorder.
 In 2019, the organization also removed "gender identity disorder", referring to transgender people, from the International Statistical Classification of Diseases and Related Health Problems.

 United States

 Street Transvestite Action Revolutionaries (STAR), a group founded by Marsha P. Johnson and Sylvia Rivera, worked both to support trans and gay people and disabled people.
 STAR called for the end of non-consensual psychiatric incarcerations of LGBTQ+ individuals, something Johnson had experienced in her life.

 Other activists in the United States involved in both the gay rights and the disability rights movements include Kenny Fries, Barbara Jordan, and Connie Panzarino.

 In the late 1970s, disabled attendees and groups were recorded at San Francisco Pride.

 In the 1980s and early 1990s, the case of Sharon Kowalski was taken up by both disability and gay rights activists.
 Kowalski, a lesbian, had become disabled after a car accident, and her father had been awarded custody of her.
 Her father then moved Kowalski to a nursing home five hours away from her partner, Karen Thompson, and prevented Thompson from visiting Kowalski.
 In a victory for both groups of activists, the Minnesota Court of Appeals ruled that Thompson be made Kowalski's legal guardian, in line with Kowalski's wishes.

 Disability Pride Month was founded in 1990, inspired by both gay and Black pride.

 In June 2014, the White House hosted a panel on LGBT issues and disability.